-A minimum of three favorable recommendations are required.
-The Admissions Office will send Reference Questionnaires to individuals listed on the Application for Admission.
+A minimum of two favorable recommendations are required.
+The Admissions Office will send Reference Questionnaires to individuals listed on the Application for Admission or send them directly to the applicant to give to their references.
 Relatives or individuals under the age of 21 may not be used as references.
-One reference should be from a person familiar with the applicant's spiritual maturity, such as a minister, church leader, or Bible teacher.
-A second reference should be from a person familiar with the applicant's work ethic in school or the workplace.
-A third reference should be from a person familiar with the applicant's family background.
+References should be from people familiar with the applicant's spiritual maturity such as a minister, church leaders, or Bible teacher and/or the applicant's work ethic in school or workplace such as a teacher, school counselor, or employer and/or the applicant's family background such as a neighbor or coach.